Giant Lantern Festival: History

 In 2018, Brgy.
-Dolores did not participate this year after winning a hall-of-fame last year.
-Also, 3 participating barangays are coming back for the competition namely San Pedro, Sto.
+Dolores did not participate that year after winning a hall-of-fame year previously.
+Also, 3 participating barangays returned for the competition: San Pedro, Sto.
 Nino & Del Carmen.
 And, for the first time in the history, a female-lead lantern maker from Brgy.
 San Jose competed in the festival.

-Last December 15, 2018, Brgy.
+On December 15, 2018, Brgy.
 Telabastagan won the competition after 5 years.
 Followed by Brgy.
 San Jose as first-runner up, Brgy.
 San Juan as second-runner up & Brgy.
 San Nicolas placed third-runner up.

-Last December 14, 2019, Brgy.
-Sta Lucia emerged as the winner of the competition, followed by Brgy.
+On December 14, 2019, Brgy.
+Santa Lucia emerged as the winner of the competition, followed by Brgy.
 Calulut winning first runner-up, Brgy.
 Del Pilar as the 2nd runner-up, and Brgy.
 Sindalan getting the final position of 3rd runner-up.
 12 barangays entered the competition that year making it its biggest celebration since 2006.

-In 2020, the competition proper was canceled and instead presented as an exhibition to avoid transmission of the COVID-19 virus.
+In 2020, the competition proper was canceled and instead presented as an exhibition due to the COVID-19 virus.
 This year, 7 barangays joined the festival.
 Only Brgy.
-Sta Lucia and Brgy.
+Santa Lucia and Brgy.
 San Juan presented their new lantern design this year.

 SMART gave prizes for the top 3 winners of #SmartxGLF2020 popularity award through social media.
 Out of 1350 votes, Brgy.
 San Juan, Brgy.
 Telabastagan, and Brgy.
-Sta.
-Lucia are the top three favorites respectively.
+Santa.
+Lucia were the top three favorites, respectively.

-In 2022, the Giant Lantern Festival competition returns, as well as the return of Brgy.
+In 2022, the Giant Lantern Festival competition returned, as well as the return of Brgy.
 Del Pilar, Dolores and Pandaras.
-Last December 17, 2022, Brgy.
+On December 17, 2022, Brgy.
 San Juan emerged as the winner of the competition, marking their first championship.
 Brgy.
 Telabastagan and Brgy.
-Sta.
+Santa.
 Lucia hailed as 1st runner up and 2nd runner up.

+The 2023 festival was held last December 16, also marking the comeback of Barangay San Jose into the festival's line-up since their last participation in 2019.
+Barangay Telabastagan won the first prize, followed by Barangays San Nicolas and San Juan winning the second and third prizes, respectively.

+The 2024 festival required contestants to use at least 30% LED materials in their parols.
+Recently, San Fernando, Pampanga, in its vision of sustainability launched its first all-LED rotors operated giant lantern using Firefly Electric and Lighting Corporation lights.

+In December 14, 2024, Brgy.
+San Nicolas emerged as the champion of the 2024 festival, a victorious comeback after 24 years.
+Brgy.
+Sto.
+Niño won the first runner up title, their first podium finish after 52 years.
+Brgy.
+Bulaon was hailed as the second runner up, making their very first podium finish in the festival.
+And Brgy.
+Telabastagan won the third runner up spot.